jacksleight/statamic-miniset/README.md

 While this was built to be used with Tailwind CSS you don’t have to use Tailwind classes or naming conventions.

-* Use the `variant_separator` option to change the character used separate variants from classes.
+* Use the `variant_separator` option to change the character used separate variants from utilities.
-* Use the `variant_position` option to change whether variants are placed before or after the class.
+* Use the `variant_position` option to change whether variants are placed before or after the utilitiy.